kislerdm/color_theory_app/README.md

       └── model.ipynb
 ```

-The models can be *iteratively* developed following the flow:
+The models can be *iteratively* developed within the flow:

 ```
 consume data from data dir -> model training and evaluate service (model.ipynb) -> model export into model dir